 Pupils are supported to attend Careers fairs and College visits and taster days to ensure a seamless transition into college along with ongoing IAG.

-Work Experience and Volunteering opportunities in preparation to Further Education and Independence focus post Hopedale.
+Pupils have access to Work Experience and Volunteering opportunities in preparation to Further Education and Independence focus post Hopedale Group.

 Key Stage 5